-I wrote this report in Spring 2017, while working as the Coordinator for Technology and Accessibility at the Howe Center for Writing Excellence.
+I wrote this report in Spring 2017, while working as the Coordinator for Technology and Accessibility at Miami University.
 The purpose of this report was to

 - establish who had been scheduling asynchronous appointments and why